guitarbeerchocolate/learn-to-code-environment/MIDDLEWARE.md

 ### Coding Standards
 Try and use good coding standards.
 An example of this would lie in [PEAR](https://pear.php.net/manual/en/pear2cs.php).
 They help when working with others.
 ### Source Control
 As early as you feel comfortable, learn [Git](https://git-scm.com/).
 It will help you in so many ways, including going back to a previous stage when you've messed up, documenting how you got to where you are, separating the projects into smaller parts, and working with others.
+You already used Git to obtain the installation of Learn to Code environment.

 I find this tutorial to be very good https://www.w3schools.com/git/default.asp
 ### Libraries